 The discovery and development of targeted therapeutics for patients with genomically defined cancers is an emerging field, and the scientific discoveries that form the basis for our efforts to discover and develop product candidates are relatively new.
 The scientific evidence to support the feasibility of developing product candidates based on these discoveries is both preliminary and limited.
 Although we believe, based on our preclinical work, that the genomic alterations targeted by our programs are oncogenic drivers, clinical results may not confirm this hypothesis or may only confirm it for certain alterations or certain tumor types.
-The patient populations for our product candidates are alterations.
-Successful identification of patients is dependent on several factors, including achieving certainty as to how specific alterations respond to our product candidates and the resulting patient populations for each alteration will be large enough to allow us to successful in identify use and the resulting patient populations for each alteration will be large enough to allow us to successful or each alteration driven cancers for our FGFR2 and commercialize our product candidates and achieve profitability.
-In addition, even if our approach is successful in addition dorgenic alterations for other receptor tyrosine kinases.
-Therefore, we do not know if our approach of treating patients with genomical befind on the successful, and if our approach is unsuccessful, our business will suffer.
+The patient populations for our product candidates are limited to those with specific target alterations and may not be completely defined but are substantially smaller than the general treated cancer population, and we will need to screen and identify these patients with targeted alterations.
+Successful identification of patients is dependent on several factors, including achieving certainty as to how specific alterations respond to our product candidates and the ability to identify such alterations.
+Furthermore, even if we are successful in identifying patients, we cannot be certain that the resulting patient populations for each alteration will be large enough to allow us to successfully obtain approval for each alteration type and commercialize our product candidates and achieve profitability.
+In addition, even if our approach is successful in showing clinical benefit for Class II or III BRAF alteration-driven cancers for our RGFR program, we may never successfully identify additional oncogenic alterations in putative cancer driver genes.
+Therefore, we do not know if our approach of treating patients with genomically defined cancers will be successful, and if our approach is unsuccessful, our business will suffer.